bdurand/support_table_cache/README.md

 end
 ```

-With this gem, you can avoid the database query for the `find_by` call.
-You don't need to alter your code in any way other than to include `SupportTableCache` in your model and tell it which attributes comprise a unique key that can be used for caching.
+With this gem, you can avoid the database query associated with the `find_by` call.
+You don't need to alter your code in any way other than to include `SupportTableCache` in your model and telling it the attributes that comprise a unique key, which can be used for caching.

 ## Usage

 To use the gem, you need to include it in you models and then specify which attributes can be used for caching with the `cache_by` method.
 A caching attribute must be a unique key on the model.
 For a composite unique key, you can specify an array of attributes.
-If any of the attributes are case insensitive strings, you need to specify that as well.
+If any of the attributes are case-insensitive strings, you need to specify that as well.

 ```ruby
   class MyModel < ApplicationRecord